 If your musical tastes lean more toward New Age sounds inspired by the landscapes of New Mexico and Arizona, Desert Spa is a great choice.
 You’ll hear Andean flutes, birdsong, and gentle rain on this album.
 Listeners say it takes them through dreamscapes of meadows and oceans and it helps them not only relax but fall asleep as well.
 Others love that the music isn’t synthesizer-based but created by actual instruments.
 It’s also a favorite among massage practitioners, several of whom mention that their clients actually request the CD during their sessions.
 The album might seem short with only 9 tracks, but four of them clock in at 11 minutes or longer—a nice stretch of time for zoning out and getting into a more meditative state.

-Dean Evenson, known as a pioneer in the field of sound healing, has composed the tracks on this album specifically for practitioners in the healing arts—and has been doing so for 28 years.
+Dean Evenson, known as a pioneer in the field of sound healing, has composed the tracks on this album specifically for practitioners in the healing arts—and has been doing so for nearly 30 years.
 It’s the third CD in the Healing Spa series, and it’s one of the best.
 We love the serene, harmonious sounds of the flute, harp, and keyboards, which intertwine in complex and serene tracks for more than an hour of chilled-out music.
 A few listeners have mentioned that they like the tracks because they don’t have a beat to them, which is nice for practices like tai chi and yoga.

-With 14 desert- and nature-inspired tracks on this spiritual album, David R. Maracle has masterminded an instant stress reliever that’s been soothing listeners for five years now.
+With 14 desert- and nature-inspired tracks on this spiritual album, David R. Maracle has masterminded an instant stress reliever that’s been soothing listeners for years now.
 Filled with the peaceful tones of Native American-inspired flutes, it’s a must for when you need to unwind after a long day.
 Listeners love it for the bathtub, for massages, for giving birth, for nursing—and one listener writes that it even helped her keep calm through an MRI procedure when she was struggling with claustrophobia.
 Thanks to the low-key melodies and intricate harmonies, listeners also love it for helping them clear their mind for meditation and sleep.
 Tracks run on the long side, between four and six minutes, so you have time to melt into the song and sink into the flow.

 Dan Gibson’s Solitudes is at it again, this time with a relaxed European spa album.
 It’s great for when you want to put some distance between you and the world.
 We love that Gibson pulls out a full suite of instruments for this album, from xylophone, piano, synth, and flute, to embellishments that add a bit of gleaming serenity to the tracks.
 Plus, when you buy the audio CD from Amazon, you’ll also get a free MP3 version of the album with you, so you have these chilled-out tunes wherever you are, whether you’re caught in a stressful commute or want some zen tunes after yoga.